ecmwf/thermofeel/docs/source/guide/solarzenithangle.rst

 Inputs are h (hour), latitude (in degrees), longitude (in degrees), y (year), m (month) and d (day).

+It returns the average of cosine of the solar zenith angle in degrees.

 .. code-block:: python

     calculate_solar_zenith_angle(h, lat, lon, y, m, d)